My favorite Homer Simpson quote of all time is, "To alcohol! The cause of...and solution to...all of life's problems."

 However, most crimes that involve the consumption or behavior induced by alcohol are misdemeanors.
 However, misdemeanors can carry convictions (which cannot come off of your criminal record), fines, probation, and even jail time.

 The most common alcohol-related misdemeanor is disorderly intoxication.
-Disorderly intoxication is a common offense in the more lively parts of South Florida, such as Downtown Fort Lauderdale or South Beach.
+Disorderly intoxication is a common offense in the more lively parts of Miami-Dade County, such as Downtown Fort Lauderdale or South Beach.
 Police officers will look for people who are seemingly impaired who may be causing any kind of disturbance.
 This is quite subjective considering one officer may consider somebody being loud to be "disorderly."
 Words alone seldom result in the commission of a crime, but the officer's perception of your behavior is enough to get you arrested, whether or not it's warranted.

 Other alcohol-related offenses include alcohol possession by a person under 21, otherwise known as "minor in possession."